kaspanet/rusty-kaspa/README.md

 The default branch of this repository is `master` and new contributions are constantly merged into it.
 For a stable branch corresponding to the latest stable release please pull and compile the `stable` branch.

 ## The Crescendo Hardfork

-The Crescendo Hardfork which will transition the network to 10BPS is scheduled to occur in mainnet on `2025-05-05 1500 UTC` at DAA Score `110,165,000`.
-You can participate in testing the hardfork on mainnet (prior to activation) or on the already activated testnet by following [this node specification and testing guide](docs/crescendo-guide.md).
+The Crescendo Hardfork, which will transition the network to 10 BPS, is scheduled to activate on mainnet at DAA Score **110,165,000**, projected to occur on **May 5, 2025, at approximately 15:00 UTC**.
+Note that 24 hours before activation, nodes will connect only to upgraded peers which are using the new P2P protocol version 7.

+You are encouraged to verify your client software against this mainnet version ahead of or after the hardfork.
+For a more controlled environment, consider using **Testnet 10**, where the Crescendo changes are already active.
+Refer to the [Crescendo guide](docs/crescendo-guide.md) for detailed instructions.

 ## Installation
   <details>